Arthur van Benthem

 Research Interests: energy economics, environmental economics, public economics

 Arthur van Benthem is an Assistant Professor of Business Economics and Public Policy at Wharton.
 His research specializes in environmental and energy economics.
-His recent work focuses on unintended consequences of environmental legislation and natural resource taxation.
+His recent work focuses on unintended consequences of environmental legislation and the economic efficiency of energy policies.

 He received his Ph.D. in Economics from Stanford University in 2012, a masters degree in Management Science & Engineering from Stanford, and his undergraduate degree from the University of Amsterdam.